GutlordMin/devops-webapp-project/README.md

 3. **Deploy Stage**:
    - After passing tests, the application is deployed using Docker Compose.

-The pipeline is defined in `.github/workflows/ci-cd-pipeline.yml`.
+The pipeline is defined in `.github/workflows/ci-cd.yml`.

-Here is a simplified version of the CI/CD pipeline file:
+Here is a simplified version of the CI/CD file:

 ```yaml
 name: CI/CD Pipeline